Manage, renew or extend your registration

 Give us a call or drop us an email to find out more about the deal we have secured for you with Easy MCS.

 We are an accredited PAS 2030 certification body for oil heating installers.
-PAS 2030 registration is a requirement for installers seeking to get UK government funded work such as Energy Company Obligation (ECO), Green Homes Grant or regionally funded work.
+PAS 2030 registration is a requirement for the installation of Energy Efficiency Measures (EEM) under UK government funding schemes such as Energy Company Obligation (ECO), Green Homes Grant or regionally funded work.

 Our PAS2030 registration scheme covers the installation of oil fired condensing boilers, heating controls, heating

-system insulation, underfloor heating, hot water systems, warm air
+system insulation, underfloor heating (wet), hot water systems, warm air

 To apply for PAS2030 membership download and complete the form below.